dansl/MagicMirror-Photo-Frame/README.md

 - Download the [Config.js](https://github.com/dansl/MagicMirror-Photo-Frame/raw/refs/heads/main/config.js) and [Custom.css](https://github.com/dansl/MagicMirror-Photo-Frame/raw/refs/heads/main/custom.css) files from this repo.
   - Edit the Config.js file and find ```"/home/magicmirror/Pictures"```.
     - You will need to change this path to match your Pictures path on the Raspberry Pi.
 Typically, it will be something like ```"/home/username/Pictures"```.
+  - Edit the Config.js file and change the weather module's lat and lon variables to be your locations latitude and longitude.
   - Place edited Config.js in the "~/MagicMirror/config" folder.
   - Place Custom.css in the "~/MagicMirror/css" folder.
 - Add your images to the "~/Pictures" folder.